z1996xm/BIGTREETECH/docs/SKR MINI E3.md

 The package contains the fifirmware for testing (Ender3), which can be used directly or changed according to your needs.

-- How to get the fifirmware
+**How to get the fifirmware**

-​		Contact our customer service or technical support;
+- Contact our customer service or technical support;

-​		Login to our website to download: https://github.com/bigtreetech
+- Login to our website to download: https://github.com/bigtreetech

-- Motherboard fifirmware update
+**Motherboard fifirmware update**

-​		Copy fifirmware.bin fifile to the root directory of SD card
+- Copy fifirmware.bin fifile to the root directory of SD card

-​		**<font  color="red">*NOTE: Do not change fifile name!* </font>**
+- **<font  color="red">*NOTE: Do not change fifile name!* </font>**

-​		Insert the SD card into the slot, re-power on or reset, the update will complete after 10S, And you should see the status LED blinking red during the 		update..
+- Insert the SD card into the slot, re-power on or reset, the update will complete after 10S, And you should see the status LED blinking red during the update..

-- Please refer to the BTT SKR MINI E3 V3.0-PIN.pdf
+**Please refer to the BTT SKR MINI E3 V3.0-PIN.pdf**

-​		for motherboard fifirmware DIY.
+- for motherboard fifirmware DIY.

 ## **PRECAUTIONS**